TypographyDesign InspirationLogo Design

 10. Mrs Eaves

 Named after renowned 18th-century typographer Sarah Eaves, this serif mixes calligraphy inspiration with contemporary sensibilities.
-Mrs Eaves features playful loops on lowercase L, f, and g along with swirling uppercase Q tails with effortless panache along with overall letterform harmony.
+Mrs Eaves features playful loops on lowercase L, f, and g and swirling uppercase Q tails with effortless panache and overall letterform harmony.

 Mrs Eaves brings charm and fluidity to any logo, well-suited for lifestyle brands promoting enjoyment like Two Roads Hospitality, seen below.
 Combine with a more orderly sans serif like DIN or Avenir to spotlight its graceful handwritten quality.